Today I’m going to go through a whole bunch of really cheap options for Sony full-frame cameras.

-It is the best value full-frame lens for vlogging.
+It is the best-value full-frame lens for vlogging.

 It is among the cheapest lenses available for Sony full-frame and certainly among the cheapest options for vlogging.

-And get an F 2.8 aperture, built-in autofocus, and a 49-millimeter filter thread, all in a super compact and portable form factor, smaller than a hamster, much less likely to poop in your hand.
+And get an F 2.8 aperture, built-in autofocus, and a 49-millimeter filter thread, all in a super compact and portable form factor, smaller than a hamster, and much less likely to poop in your hand.

 This is a prime lens with a 24-millimeter focal length, but what does that mean for our field for landscapes that 24-millimeter focal length to get in the full-frame mode and capture an expansive view.

 It’s wide, but thankfully not wide enough to be really distracting.

 You can also switch to a PSC motor for a 1.5 times crop giving you a 36-millimeter equivalent view.